Single Los Angeles County Fire Department Logo.

 Women’s Fire and Lifeguard Prep Academies

-The Los Angeles County Fire Department Women’s Fire Prep Academy (WFPA) and Women’s Lifeguard Prep Academy (WLPA) were developed in collaboration with the Los Angeles County Women’s Fire League.
+The County of Los Angeles Fire Department Women’s Fire Prep Academy (WFPA) and Women’s Lifeguard Prep Academy (WLPA) were developed in collaboration with the Los Angeles County Women’s Fire League.
 The respective academies expose interested candidates to the duties and detailed responsibilities of the firefighter and ocean lifeguard positions.

 Do You Have What It Takes?